stakater/Reloader/docs/How-it-works.md

-# How it works
+# How it works?

 Reloader watches for `ConfigMap` and `Secret` objects and detects if there are any changes in data of these objects.
-After change detection perform rolling upgrade on relevant `Deployment`, `Deamonset` and `Statefulset` and recreates associated pods.
+Once the change has been detected it performs a rolling upgrade on relevant `Deployment`, `Deamonset` and `Statefulset`.

 ## How change detection works